iredmail/docs/en_US/installation/0-install.ee.md

 accounts.
 There're not big differences between them, so we suggest you choose the one you're familiar with for easier maintenance.

-Since EE v1.6.0, using a remote MySQL or MariaDB server as backend is supported on below distribution releases (secure SSL connection requires Dovecot 2.3.21 or 2.4):
+Since version __v1.6.0__, EE supports [using a remote MySQL or MariaDB server as backend database](./ee.remote.mysql.html).
+This can be done during initial setup, not after.

-- CentOS Stream 10 and later
-- Rocky 10 and later
-- AlmaLinux 10 and later
-- Debian 13 and later
-- Ubuntu 24.04 and later
-- OpenBSD 7.7 and later

 ![](./images/ee/setup-backend.png){: width="700px" }